 Every Kinsta plan includes Kinsta DNS, a managed DNS service running on Amazon Route 53 with global anycast resolution.
 You get it free, you can manage all standard record types (A, AAAA, CNAME, MX, TXT, SRV, CAA, NS), and the resolver speed is competitive with any premium DNS service.
 The trade-off is whether to point your registrar's nameservers at Kinsta or keep your existing DNS host (Cloudflare DNS, Route 53 directly, Google Domains DNS, etc.).

-Use Kinsta DNS when you want a single pane of glass for DNS and hosting, when the site lives entirely on Kinsta, or when you do not have a strong reason to keep DNS elsewhere.
-Keep your existing nameservers when you have email at the same domain that depends on MX records you do not want to migrate, when you run multiple sites across hosts and prefer one DNS provider, or when an automated system at your DNS host (a Terraform pipeline, an SaaS that manages DNS, a TXT-based verification system) would break if records moved.
-If you do migrate, copy every existing record into Kinsta DNS first, then change nameservers at the registrar; doing it in the reverse order causes downtime because the new nameservers go live with empty zones.
+Keep your existing nameservers when you have email at the same domain that depends on MX records you do not want to migrate, when you run multiple sites across different hosts and prefer one DNS provider for all of them, or when an automated system at your DNS host (a Terraform pipeline, an SaaS that manages DNS, a TXT-based verification system) would break if records moved.
+The Kinsta Cloudflare integration works whether your nameservers are at Kinsta or elsewhere, so this decision is purely about operational convenience rather than performance or features.

 Notifications, Billing Alerts, and Who Gets What Email